karthikmohan18/zenlit1506/README.md

 ## 🙏 Acknowledgments

-- React team for the amazing framework
+- Next.js team for the amazing framework
+- Supabase for the backend infrastructure
 - Tailwind CSS for the utility-first styling
 - Heroicons and Tabler Icons for beautiful icons
 - All contributors and testers

 ---

-**Note**: This is a demo application with mocked authentication flows.
-For production use, implement proper backend services and real OAuth integrations.
+**Note**: This application uses Supabase for authentication and data storage.
+Make sure to configure your Supabase project properly before deployment.